A Quantum Network Processor Unit for Distributed Quantum Computing: QNPU Microarchitecture

-\paragraph{QNPU Micro-Operation Execution} In order to show how the QNPU instructions run on the QNPU, we now present how the QNPU for a source Node A and a destination Node B execute the complementary instruction \texttt{SEND\_TP\_QUBIT} and \texttt{GET\_TP\_QUBIT} respectively.
+\paragraph{QNPU Micro-Operation Execution} In order to show how the QNPU instructions run on the QNPU, we now present how the QNPUs for a source Node A and a destination Node B execute the complementary instructions, \texttt{SEND\_TP\_QUBIT} and \texttt{GET\_TP\_QUBIT}, respectively.
 The instructions for the Cat-Comm protocol execute in a similar way.

 Node A's QNPU (\texttt{SEND\_TP\_QUBIT} Execution): When Node A's QNPU receives the \texttt{SEND\_TP\_QUBIT} instruction, its decoder generates the $\mu$ops sequence as shown in Listing~\ref{lst:tp_comm_uops} and routes each $\mu$op to the appropriate execution unit: \begin{enumerate} \item The \texttt{EPR\_RESERVE} $\mu$op executes in the EPR Resource Management Execution Unit, allocating an EPR pair from the EPR Information Table and storing its ID in the register EPRIdReg with the ready bit set. \item The \texttt{SEND\_EPR\_ID} $\mu$op runs in the Classical Communication Execution Unit, forwarding the EPR pair ID to Node B through the network sending buffer. \item The \texttt{ACK\_WAIT} $\mu$op keep querying the network receiving buffer for synchronization status from Node B, storing the result in the StatusReg. \item Upon successful synchronization, \texttt{GET\_EPR\_QUBIT} retrieves the local qubit for the EPR pair by consulting the EPR resource table. \item The Quantum $\mu$ops Execution Unit processes the CNOT, Hadamard, and measurement operations sequentially. \item After measurements, \texttt{EPR\_RELEASE} updates the EPR resource table to mark the qubit as available for future use. \item Finally, \texttt{TP\_SEND\_BITS} transmits the measurement results to Node B, completing the portion of the teleportation protocol in the source node. \end{enumerate}